 You can also generate more positive thoughts if you take the time to remind yourself about changes you successfully navigated in the past.

 Make a list of ways you have been resilient in your life and consider what traits and actions might be able to help you through the current challenge.

 Focus on your strengths instead of your weaknesses, to help you feel more empowered to meet what lies ahead.

 While it is important to look to the past to find your strengths, sometimes in times of change you worry about what the future will bring, you forget to be in the here and now and observe what is happening around you.

-Bring yourself back to the present, pay attention to how your body is responding to the stress, and set aside time every day to relax, take some deep breaths, and bring your focus back to the here and now and the things that you have control of
+Bring yourself back to the present, pay attention to how your body is responding to the stress, and set aside time every day to relax, take some deep breaths, and bring your focus back to the here and now and the things that you do have control of.

 5. Look for the opportunities